-If a picture is worth a thousand words, then video must be pushing a million.
-Unlike still images, video marketing has the power to not only showcase your brand’s personality and tell an authentic story, but also to call your most important viewers to action.
+If a picture is worth a thousand words, then video is worth more than a million.
+Unlike still images, video marketing has the power to not only showcase your brand’s personality and tell an authentic story, but inspire your most engaged viewers to action.

 Over 70 percent of businesses report seeing better conversion rates when using video over plain text in their marketing initiatives, and about three-quarters of B2B marketers corroborate that claim, according to a Demand Metric survey.